-Did the Missouri AG approve the Secretary of State's summary statement for the Sedey AVR / no-excuse absentee initiative version 1 (2020-129)?
+Did the Missouri AG approve the Secretary of State's summary statement for Mary Anne Sedey's automatic voter registration initiative version 2020-129?

 Subject

-The Missouri AG's review under § 116.334, RSMo, of a proposed summary statement that the Secretary of State prepared for an initiative petition (version 1, 2020-129) submitted by Mary Anne Sedey to amend Article VIII of the Missouri Constitution, establishing automatic voter registration through Department of Revenue records and prohibiting requiring an excuse for absentee voting.
+The Missouri AG's review under § 116.334, RSMo, of a proposed summary statement that the Secretary of State prepared for an initiative petition submitted by Mary Anne Sedey to amend Article VIII of the Missouri Constitution, version 1 (2020-129), addressing automatic voter registration and absentee voting.

 Topics: INITIATIVES.
 INITIATIVE PETITIONS.